Jacopo Dondi dall'Orologio

-Jacopo Dondi dall'Orologio (1290–1359), also known as Jacopo de' Dondi, was a doctor, astronomer and clock-maker active in Padova, now in the Veneto region of Italy.
+Jacopo Dondi dall'Orologio (1290–1359), also known as Jacopo de' Dondi, was a doctor, astronomer and clock-maker active in Padua, now in the Veneto region of Italy.
 He is remembered as a pioneer in the art of clock design and construction.
 He was the father of Giovanni Dondi dall'Orologio.
 Jacopo Dondi wrote on a number of subjects, including surgery, pharmacology, astrology and natural science.